prakharjadaun/DSA/README.md

 - Maximum and minimum element in the array.
 - Kth Smallest Element of Array
 - Sort an array of 0s, 1s and 2s
+- Move all negative numbers to beginning and positive to end.

 <h2 align="center"><b>Linked List</b></h2>